-For occupancy separations see Table No. 5-B.
+For occupancy separations, see Table 5-B in the UBC.

-For occupant load see Section 3301.
+For occupant load, see Section 330I in the UBC.

 Sec.
-UBC 1303.
+UBC 1203.
 LOCATION ON PROPERTY.
-For fire-resistive protection of exterior walls and openings, as determined by location on property, see Section 504 and Part V. Notwithstanding the provisions of Section 504, townhouses and condominiums which are classified as R-l occupancies may be considered as apartment houses for the purpose of determining the required fire resistance of walls separating individual dwelling units except that the minimum shall be equivalent to a one-hour fire resistive occupancy separation.
+For fire-resistive protection of exterior walls and openings, as determined by location on property, see Section 504 and Part IV in the UBC.
+Notwithstanding the provisions of Section 504 in the UBC, townhouses and condominiums which are classified as R-1 occupancies may be considered as apartment houses for the purpose of determining the required fire resistance of walls separating individual dwelling units except that the minimum shall be equivalent to a one-hour fire resistive occupancy separation.